fernand0labra/rai-cluster-workshop/README.md

 ## Code Migration & Dependencies

 ### About Proprietary Code
-In order for your personal code to be run in a compute node, it is necessary to allocate the computing resources as well as locate the terminal in the same folder as your main file.
+In order for your personal code to be run in a compute node, it is necessary to allocate the computing resources.
 Dependencies can be then loaded through the modules system by using the job allocation script format or by bundling them in a container and running the main file.

 If modules that are not installed in the system or need to be modified have to be included, then the modules need to be located in the same folder as the main file.
 However, the dependencies of the modules (e.g. requirements.txt) have to be imported from one of the previously mentioned options.